Ringil/Comic-Viewer/README.md

 ##Comic Viewer
 A, work in progress, python .cbr and .cbz reader.
-Currently requires PIL (Python Imaging Library), Qt, PyQt and Python 2.7, rarfile.
+Currently requires Qt 4.8, PySide, Python 2.7, and rarfile.

 #Getting Started
 Once the previous requirements are met you simply type in the console: